 Ex officio: Peter V. R. Franchot, Comptroller of Maryland; David R. Brinkley, Secretary of Budget & Management; Pete K. Rahn, Secretary of Transportation.

-Ex officio (nonvoting): James E. DeGrange, Sr., Chair, Capital Budget Subcommittee of Senate Budget & Taxation Committee; Adrienne A. Jones, Chair, Capital Budget Subcommittee of House Appropriations Committee.
+Ex officio (nonvoting): vacancy, Chair, Capital Budget Subcommittee of Senate Budget & Taxation Committee; Adrienne A. Jones, Chair, Capital Budget Subcommittee of House Appropriations Committee.

 Staff: Christian A. Lund

 Goldstein Treasury Building cupola, Annapolis, Maryland, September 2000.
 Photo by Diane F. Evartt.

 The Capital Debt Affordability Committee was authorized in 1978 (Chapter 43, Acts of 1978).

 On a continuing basis, the Committee reviews the size and condition of the State tax-supported debt, as well as other debt of State units, including the University of Maryland System, Morgan State University, St. Mary's College of Maryland, and Baltimore City Community College.